 2021-22 - $ 62,671,512.76

 Penny Sales Tax Renewal

-Official results indicate 70.31% of Marion County voters (132,557) elected to renew the One Cent Public Safety and Infrastructure Sales Surtax for an additional four years.
+Official results indicate 70.31% of Marion County voters (132,557) elected to renew the One Cent Public Safety and Infrastructure Sales Surtax until 2024.

 for Sales Tax funds

-The budget for the funds is established through the regular budgeting process, which is open to the public and detailed in public records.
+A budget is established during the county's annual budgeting process including workshops, hearings, and meetings that are open to the public and detailed in public records.

-Any changes to the purchase list or schedule must be approved by the Board at a public meeting.
+Any changes to the purchase list or schedule must be approved by the county commission at a public meeting.

 For example, if it becomes more cost-effective to purchase radios in year two instead of year four, with county commission approval, the schedule could change to reflect that.